 These are some of the most ambitious schemes; many others lack bite.
 Plenty of firms which declare their shadow prices set them below $10 per ton of carbon dioxide.
 As John Ward of Vivid Economics, a consultancy, points out, that is “just high enough so it has no real impact”.
 Companies which use higher prices should treat them as more than a “spreadsheet exercise”, counsels one climate-change expert.
 Oil majors have priced in carbon for years when assessing exploration projects.
 But there is little evidence that high-price scenarios swayed their investment decisions."

-According to the Carbon Disclosure Project (CDP), an English non-profit that publishes environmental impacts of companies across the world, reported that as of 2017 almost than 1,400 companies worldwide either utilized internal carbon pricing or will introduce such measures within the next two years.
+The Carbon Disclosure Project (CDP), an English non-profit that publishes environmental impacts of companies across the world, reported that as of 2020 more than 2,000 companies worldwide either utilized internal carbon pricing.
 As indicated in the articles above, there are different ways that companies do this.
 Microsoft actually charges individual units within its company based on their energy-based emissions, then uses these (millions of dollars of) charges to implement energy efficiency (e.g., building efficiency upgrades) and clean energy (e.g., solar, wind) measures in company units.
 Disney, Shell, Novartis, and Nissan also use this model.